 - With over 20 programs and 400 staff, we have been serving the Austin community and beyond for over 30 years.

-- The SAFE Alliance strongly encourages members of traditionally underrepresented communities to apply, including people of color, LGBTQ+ identified people, gender-nonconforming people, individuals with disabilities, veterans, and people who speak a language in addition to English.
+- The SAFE Alliance strongly encourages members of traditionally underrepresented communities to apply, including Black, Indigenous, and people of color; LGBTQ+ identified people; gender-nonconforming people; individuals with disabilities; veterans; and people who speak a language in addition to English.

 About this position:

-- We need you to fill the role of a Shelter Advocate.
-This is a full-time, salaried non-exempt position at The Community Shelter.
-We will pay you an annual salary of $43,775 and candidates who are fluent in both English and Spanish languages (verbal and written) and are able to provide this service are eligible for a language differential.
-The work hours are generally Monday-Friday 9am-5pm.
+We need you to fill the role of a Shelter Advocate.
+This is a full-time, salaried, non-exempt position at The Kelly White Family Shelter located at our Grove Campus.
+We will pay you an annual salary of $42,000.
+Candidates who are bilingual in the English and Spanish languages are eligible for a language differential of $3,600 per year.
+There are two openings for this position; the working hours for both are Monday-Friday, 9am-5pm.

 - Provide trauma informed support and guidance to survivors of child abuse, sexual abuse, domestic violence and/or human trafficking residing in our family shelter program.